psibi/ground/chapter4/Notes.md

     address onto the stack.
   * Then it modifies the instruction pointer (`%eip`) to point to the start of the function.
 * Now the function itself has to do some bookkeeping.
-It saves the current base pointer register into stack via `pushl %ebp`.
-Next it copies the stack pointer to `%ebp` via `movl %esp, %ebp`.
-And then the function reserves spackes on the stack for any local variables it needs.
+It has to save the current base pointer register into stack via `pushl %ebp`.
+Next we have to copy the stack pointer to `%ebp` via `movl %esp,
+  %ebp`.
+And then we reserves spaces on the stack for any local variables it needs.
 * When the function is done executing, it does three things:
   * It stores it's return value in `%eax`.
   * It resets the stack to what it was when it was called.